Why on Earth is mighty Manchester United having to play in front of 9,000 people…

-In the States, there are just the leagues: the NFL, NBA, NHL, or Major League Baseball.
-They play, there’s a champion, and we all go home.
+In the U.S., there are just the leagues: the NFL, NBA, NHL, or Major League Baseball.
+They play, there’s a playoff leading to a champion, and we all go home.

-But in England, we keep running into these Cups and Trophies and whole other Leagues that play in Europe but involve English teams.
-I have covered all this in another blog post, but for today I want to talk a little more about the biggest (and my favorite) of these not-the-league competitions, the FA Cup.
+But in England, we keep running into cups and trophies and entire other leagues that play in Europe but involve English teams.
+We have covered all this in our Guide to the Leagues and Cups of English Football, but in this post we want to talk a little more about the biggest (and our favorite) of these not-the-league competitions, the FA Cup.

-First of all, the FA is the Football Association, the sports governing body in England.
-And I should point out that the word Association is where the word soccer comes from.
+First of all, the FA is the Football Association, the sport’s governing body in England.
+Note that the word Association is where the word soccer originates from.

-I am simplifying a bit, but the tournament starts with several Qualifying Rounds.
+We’re going to simplify a bit here, but the tournament starts with several qualifying rounds.
 In the first of these, dozens of clubs are tossed into a basket, with the first one drawn out being the home team and the second the visitors.
 In these rounds, they keep it regional, since the union hall doesn’t exactly have a travel budget.
 Everybody plays, draws are settled by replays at the other teams’ stadium, then all the winners go back into the pot for the next round.
 And, by the way, each round gives the winners an ever-larger cash prize, so some of these tiny clubs can make their whole budget, or get serious work done on their stadium, by winning a few games.

-This goes on for four qualifying rounds (actually more, because they have Extra Preliminary Qualifying Rounds and other nonsense) which lead up to the First Round Proper, an exquisitely English name which occurs in the first weekend of November.
+This goes on for four qualifying rounds (actually more, because they have Extra Preliminary Qualifying Rounds) which lead up to the First Round Proper, an exquisitely English name; this occurs in the first weekend of November.
 It is here that the professional clubs from League One and League Two, those being the third and fourth tiers of the big leagues, go into the pot.

 Here is where we start to see what is known as “the magic of the Cup,” because at this point we still have fully amateur clubs, where the players have regular jobs, and the stadiums, if they exist, hold a couple thousand people, often without seats.
 And since the whole thing is unseeded and has no bracket, these teams will then host, or travel to, fully professional clubs which, if you’re paying attention to the game beyond the Premier League, you may recognize the names of.